-Asset-based loans involve something physical (an asset) that is used as collateral for the loan.
+Asset-based loans involve something physical (an asset) that is used as collateral for a loan.
 For most companies, it is inventory or accounts receivable that act as the collateral.
-In a sense, the opportunity for future revenue (namely, when it comes to inventory used as collateral) is cut off so that the company can get a lump sum of money in the present.
+However, any asset whose value can be accurately quantified may potentially be used as collateral.

 Lenders who offer asset-based loans meet with the company, settle on the loan terms, and lend a percentage of the total value of the collateral that is being used.
 For receivables, the percentages are commonly somewhere around 80% of the value.
 With completed inventory, the percentage is typically about 50% of the inventory’s value.
-Whatever that percentage translates to in dollars is the amount that the borrower receives.
+Whatever that percentage translates to in dollars is the amount that the borrower can receive as a loan.

 Asset-based loans are an alternative way for a company or individual to obtain financing.

 - Asset-based loans use physical assets (often inventory or receivables) to secure a loan that is a percentage of the assets’ value.

 - Hard money loans are a type of asset-based loan.

-- Asset-based loans are risky for both lenders and borrowers.
+- Asset-based loans are not risk-free for either lenders and borrowers.
 The lender must check the assets’ value carefully so as not to give a loan that can’t be recouped; the borrower may lose their collateral (assets) if they default or can’t repay the loan.

 Security for Asset-Based Lenders

 The assets used as collateral for an asset-based loan are – particularly for the lender – supposed to be valuable.
-It means that they are truly worth the market value that the lender uses to determine the percentage that is given as the loan.
+This means that they are truly worth the market value that the lender uses to determine the percentage that is given as the loan.
 If the borrower subsequently defaults on the loan, the lender is secured with knowing it can seize the assets that serve as loan collateral.